Bry-DS/Bry-DS/README.md

 ## Hi there! 👋

 Hi!
 I'm Bryan, an Actuary with a passion for Data Science, Business Analytics, and Data Governance.
-I love exploring data, building predictive models, and ensuring data integrity.
-My experience spans the banking, insurance, and retail sectors.
+I love exploring data, building predictive or classification models, and generate value with my work.
 Let's create something amazing together!

 ## About Me

 I'm passionate about data science and always eager to collaborate and share my knowledge.
-My projects focus on predictive modeling, algorithm optimization, and data visualization.
-With a background in banking, insurance, and retail, I ensure data integrity and compliance.
+My projects focus on predictive modeling, classification, algorithm optimization, data visualization, and IA implementation.
 Continuously striving to enhance my skills, I'm excited to create impactful solutions together!

 ## Skills & Technologies